-Well ahead of most multinationals, HLL began to tackle this challenge in the 1980s, focusing particularly on their soaps and detergents.2 By finding ways to make the quality and reliability of branded products accessible to the poor, HLL offered an improved standard of living.
+Well ahead of most multinationals, HLL began to tackle this challenge in the 1980s, focusing particularly on their soaps and detergents.
+It was the company's fervent belief that identifying ways to serve the poor was not only the smart thing to do from a business perspective, but the right thing to do from a social perspective.
+By finding ways to make the quality and reliability of branded products accessible to the poor, HLL offered an improved standard of living.
 As part of its commitment to this market, HLL included a six to eight week stay in a rural village in its management training.
 Unilever, HLL's parent, shared the enthusiasm.
 It believed that by 2010, half of its sales would come from the developing world, up from 32% of its sales in 2000.